 Common Misconceptions

 "Medicare will pay for my mom's nursing home indefinitely."
 It will not.
-Medicare's SNF benefit caps at 100 days, requires a qualifying 3-day inpatient hospital admission, and stops the moment skilled need or measurable progress ends.
+Medicare's SNF benefit caps at 100 days, normally requires a qualifying 3-day inpatient hospital admission (waivable for some ACO and Medicare Advantage enrollees), and stops the moment skilled need or measurable progress ends.
 Long-term nursing home care is funded by TennCare, private pay, LTC insurance, or VA benefits, not Medicare.

 "All Tennessee nursing homes are basically the same."
 They are not.
 The CMS Five-Star ratings, HFC inspection reports, and ombudsman complaint patterns document significant variation.
 The gap between a top-tier and a bottom-tier Tennessee nursing home is real, measurable, and worth driving an extra 30 minutes to access.